Completing Your Onboarding

 Step 3 — Monthly Expenses

 Enter all your fixed expenses (rent, EMIs, subscriptions) and variable expenses (food, transport, entertainment).
 Be honest — over-estimating expenses is safer than under-estimating.
+Once you're in the app, the Expenses page splits these into Essentials and Lifestyle, surfaces your biggest variable spends, and shows your savings rate.
+See Tracking Your Expenses for details.

 If you are unsure about exact amounts, use your last 3 months' bank statement average.
 Even rough estimates work well.